DOI-ONRR/doi-extractives-data/nrrd-design-system/components/components/charts/README.md

 Details for the most current year are always shown by default.

-## When to use

 ## How to use

+This component is made up of several components, the chart title, the chart itself, and the caption.

+Charts usually appear together and should be contained in a `.chart-list` element.

+## Responsive behavior

-This component is made up of several components, the Chart Title and the Chart itself.
-On mobile, the chart title shows the chart inline in the heading and is expandable to show the full chart.
+On small screens, the chart title shows the chart inline in the heading and is expandable to show the full chart.